stain/jena/jena-fuseki2/jena-fuseki-docker/README.md

 You will most likely want to load from a folder on the host computer by using `-v`, and into a data volume that you can then use with the regular fuseki.

+Before data loading, you must either stop the Fuseki container, or load the data into a brand new dataset that Fuseki doesn't know about yet.
+To stop the docker container you named `fuseki`:

+    docker stop fuseki

 The example below assume you want to populate the Fuseki dataset 'chembl19' from the Docker data volume `fuseki-data` (see above) by loading the two files